-Cherished family man, successful businessman and respected community leader, Rob Dowsett passed peacefully after a brief illness in his 89th year.
+Cherished family man, successful businessman and respected community leader, Rob Dowsett passed peacefully in Toronto after a brief illness in his 89th year.

-Devoted partner to Anne Folger and her children Jarrod Liberatore (Shelley, children Lucy and Roxanne) and Katharine Liberatore (Lynn Taylor).
+Devoted partner to Anne Folger and her children Jarrod Liberatore (Shelley, children Lucy, Roxanne and Phoebe) and Katharine Liberatore (Lynn Taylor).

 Rob attended University of Toronto Schools (UTS) graduating in 1946, just before his 17th birthday.
 At UTS he met life-long friends John Evans and Joe McArthur and captained the football team.
 In his later years, Rob founded the Monday Night Club (that meets on Tuesday), a group of UTS grads reunited.
 Rob began a lifetime association with Victoria College at U of T, graduating in 1950 with a BA (Honours Mathematics and Physics).

 Rob began his working career at Crown Life Insurance Company in 1950 while pursuing Actuarial Sciences.
 He became an actuary in 1954, the youngest person in Canada to achieve this designation.
 Progressing through management ranks, Rob became EVP of Crown in 1970 and President and CEO in 1971.
 In 1982, Rob left Crown to join William M. Mercer as Director and was appointed Vice-Chairman in 1985.
 Rob was a founding member of the Canadian Institute of Actuaries, serving as President in 1973-1974.
 Retiring from Mercer in 1995, he operated Robert Dowsett Consulting until months before his death.
 Through each phase of his career, Rob’s principled ways earned him the respect of countless friends and colleagues.